Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 On larger screens, I had planned to have the main content of the pages scroll underneath the logo, navbar, and social links while appearing above the rest of the header and footer.
 This caused positioning problems when transitioning between screens.
 The reason for this is that dev tools can not take into account the amount of space

 ### Validation
-Each html file was validated using <a href="https://validator.w3.org/" target="_blank">W3html validator</a>.
-I had 1 error.
+Each html file was validated using <a href="https://validator.w3.org/" target="_blank">W3html validator</a>. <a name="label-div">I had 1 error</a>.
 I had wrapped one of the divs in the header in the label which controls the dropdown nav in mobile.
 This is frowned upon, so I removed it.
-I did this so that the whole header worked as a toggle for the navbar dropdown menu.
+My reason for putting the div inside the label element was so that the whole header would work as a toggle for the navbar dropdown menu.

 The CSS file was validated using <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3 Jigsaw CSS validator</a>.
 There were no errors.
 There were warnings regarding the font imports from google, which are unavoidable.

 ### Bugs

+- Bug: I had 1 [error](#label-div) in my html according to the validator.
+I had placed a div element inside of a label element.

+   - Fix: I removed the div from inside the label.
+This did require repositioning the burger menu icon.

+- Bug: My form did not submit correctly (this was pointed out to me by Daisy_mentor).

+   - Fix: This was fixed by changing the type of the input from button to sunmit.

 - Bug: The landing page, the hover border on links caused them to visually move.

    - Fix: I fixed this by adding a margin with negative width equal to the width of the border being added.
 I learned this from reference [SO: hover bug](#so-hover-reference).